 Homeschooling costs #1

-Vickey Bentley says the cost of homeschooling for a family of three can be less than $2,275 USD (or 758 per student a year on average):
+Vickey Bentley says the cost of homeschooling for a family of three can be less than $2,275 USD (or $758 per student) a year:

 Total$2,275 [$758/student/year]